iWECHAMPIONSi/Pressure-Node-Timer/README.md

 # Pressure-Node-Timer
-This is for those who want an easier way to estimate when a node monster spawns.
+This is for those who want an easier estimate of when a node monster spawns.
-When you start this, it's automatically set at door 0
+When you start this, it's automatically set at door 0 **Features:**
-Features:
   - Displays the current room you are at in the program
   - Displays the number of doors you have passed since the last node timer spawn
   - Displays the room number of the hiding spot